 - a.
-Select Prepare > Preheat PLA and wait until the nozzle temperature reaches 100°C. (You can also select Control > Temperature > Nozzle, spin the temperature to 100°C, and then navigate back to the Info Screen.) - b.
+Select Setup > Preheat soft pull and wait until the nozzle temperature reaches 100°C. - b.
 Wait for the nozzle to reach the set temperature. - c.
 When the nozzle temperature is about 100°C, squeeze the extruder release lever and pull the filament out of the extruder. - d.
-Cut the end of the filament to remove the irregular plastic at the end. - e.
+Cut the end of the filament to remove the irregular melted plastic at the end. - e.
 Pro Tip: Feed the end of the filament into the hole on the side of the spool.
 This will insure it doesn't get tangled and cause a build to fail the next time you use it.